Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 BYOC - Bring Your Own Cloud, is an alternate deployment model to Lightning Cloud (fully managed SaaS).
 BYOC separates the control and data plane.
-The data plane, that includes Lightning clusters, services and Lightning Apps, reside inside the user’s VPC.
-Lightning clusters, services and Lightning Apps (App), reside inside the user’s cloud account.
+The data plane, that includes Lightning clusters, services and Lightning Apps (App), reside inside the user’s cloud account.
 The control plane resides on Lightning Cloud.

-Setup begins with configuring a cloud provider (today AWS, but more are coming soon) with your personal credentials for delegated access and an identity provider for secure access to the data plane.
 Setup begins with configuring a cloud provider (today AWS, but more are coming soon) with your personal credentials (this could include your CLI profile name, secret, and key) for delegated access and an identity provider for secure access to the data plane.